Bre teaches different parts of flower

-2023 Science Expo: Life and Health Science
+2024 Science Expo: Physical Science

 The annual Science Expo event is designed to increase student excitement and interest in science through interactive, hands-on activities, games and demonstrations.
 Every Science Expo includes hands-on science activities for upper elementary school students from the greater Lake Tahoe and Truckee Region.

 UC Davis staff, AmeriCorps members, and volunteers share experiments, activities, and science demonstrations with the students in the community.
 Other regional partners including local Rotary clubs, Incline Education Fund, and Washoe County School District.
 Also offer activities, experiments, or demonstrations.
-Coffee is provided for volunteers by the Raley's grocery store in Incline Village.

 Students from local school districts will attend during scheduled school visits.